solarsailer/matthieuoger.com/content/posts/2013-10-22-how-designers-destroyed-the-world.md

 date: "2013-10-22"

 title: How Designers Destroyed The World

+excerptQuote:
+  name: "Mike Monteiro"
+  quote: "There are professions more harmful than (industrial) design, but only a very few of them."
 ---

 Better late than never; I've managed to watch [How Designers Destroyed The World](https://vimeo.com/68470326) by Mike Monteiro.